Sakura Hijiki (Domestic Shipping Only)

 This product cannot be shipped internationally.
 Signup for our newsletter on upcoming projects.

-*In rare cases, a white powder may appear on the product.
+*In rare cases, natural deposits may appear on the product.
 This derives from the natural ingredients and does not affect the quality.

 *The arsenic contained in this product is below the standard value, and the Food Safety Commission has clearly stated that the current intake of arsenic from food is not considered to be problematic.

 *The size of the Hijiki depends on the harvest season.
-We reccomend you to cut the Hijiki if its too long to consume.
+We recommend you cut the Hijiki if it's too long to consume.

-*The size of the Sakura petal will depend per product.
+*The size of the Sakura petal will depend on the product.

 *The Hijiki used in this product is obtained from a habitat shared by shrimp and crabs.